mxmpl/minimal_hubert/README.md

 # Minimal implementation of HuBERT pretraining

-This package provides a minimal implementation of HuBERT pretraining recipe.
-It uses core functions from the [SpidR codebase](https://github.com/facebookresearch/spidr).
+This package provides a minimal, self-contained implementation of the HuBERT pretraining recipe, built on top of core components from the [SpidR codebase](https://github.com/facebookresearch/spidr).

-With this code, you should be able to train one HuBERT iteration of 400k steps in 10 hours on 16 H100s.
+One HuBERT iteration of 400k steps runs in ~10 hours on 16 H100s.
-We also provide distributed inference and derivation of discrete units to speed up the intermediate steps between pretraining iterations.
+Distributed feature extraction and discrete unit inference are included to speed up the intermediate steps between iterations.

 ## Install

-Install the Python package:

 ```bash
 pip install minimal-hubert
 ```

-Or clone this repository:
+Or clone and install from source:

 ```bash
 git clone https://github.com/mxmpl/minimal_hubert